Five ways to build passive income - Breaking Latest News

 It doesn’t matter whether it’s online courses, self-sewn clothing or unusual cuddly toys: you can earn money on the Internet with your own products.
 Of course, you have to produce them first, which takes time and effort.

 In the best case scenario, you only have to record an online course, for example on photo editing with Adobe Photoshop, once and then you can sell it to numerous people via websites such as Udemy or your own website.
-This is how you generate a continuous stream of income, which flows in along the way.
+In this way, you generate a continuous stream of income that flows in along the way.

 5. Affiliate-Marketing